This program has been suspended from offer.

 On graduation, you will be eligible to apply for both the Australian Physiotherapy Association Musculoskeletal and/or Sports Physiotherapy titles.
 You will also be able to use this qualification and the knowledge gained as part of a chosen career path towards specialisation in musculoskeletal and sports physiotherapy.

-The Master of Musculoskeletal and Sports Physiotherapy is recognised for accreditation by Musculoskeletal Physiotherapy Australia (MPA) and Sports Physiotherapy Australia (SPA).
+The Master of Musculoskeletal and Sports Physiotherapy is accredited by Musculoskeletal Physiotherapy Australia (MPA) and Sports Physiotherapy Australia (SPA).

 The Australian Physiotherapy Association (APA) recognises graduates of this award.